zopefoundation/zope.browsermenu/src/zope/browsermenu/README.txt

   ...     interaction = None

-In the first case, the permission of the menu item was explicitely specified.
+In the first case, the permission of the menu item was explicitly specified.
 Make sure that the user needs this permission to make the menu item available.